 By way of investments from gracious donors, The Museum of Flight annually offers scholarships to high school participants and alumni of Museum education programs as well as students of Raisbeck Aviation High School.

 Below is the list of available scholarships.

-The 2022 scholarship application period is open now through February 2, 2022.
+The 2022 scholarship application period has closed.

 Post-Secondary STEM Education Scholarships

 Scholarship opportunities for high school seniors planning to attend a college, university, or vocational school in science, technology, engineering, or mathematics related to the field of aviation or aerospace.

 - Frank "Sam" and Betty Houston Post-Secondary STEM Education Scholarship

 One student will receive a 4-year university scholarship of up to $30,000 annually for four years.